muratk5n/thirdwave/en/README.md

 In such a setting candidates can choose appeal to very narrow constituencies, and still win, then of course in the next round they'd have to change their tune to appeal to more..
-With RCV they'd have to appeal to the broadest possible electorate from get-go, IMO that is a good thing.
-Plus RC system is a money saver.
+With RCV they'd have to appeal to the broadest possible electorate from get-go, imo that is a good thing.
+Plus rcv is a money saver.

 ---